-D11 Current standards C6 Suggested revisions Suggested guidance D11.
-Be aware of your role as C6.
-Be aware of your role 1.
-You should be aware of public health issues and concerns, and be able to discuss these a healthcare provider to as a healthcare provider to impartially with patients, or guide them to resources or to other healthcare professionals promote public health. promote public health. to support their decision making regarding these.
+D11 Current standards C6 Suggested revisions Suggested guidance C6.
+Be aware of your role as a healthcare provider to promote public health.
+1. You should be aware of public health issues and concerns, and be able to discuss these impartially with patients, or guide them to resources or to other healthcare professionals to support their decision making regarding these.